Fair and Square: Cake-Cutting in Two Dimensions: Future Work

-In this paper we made first steps in an uncharted territory: fair cake-cutting with geometric constraints, inspired by the task of fairly dividing two-dimensional land resources.
-The new cake-cutting problem introduced here has a large potential for future research.
+The challenge of fair cake-cutting with geometric constraints has a large potential for future research.
 Some possible directions are suggested below.

 We would like to close the gaps between the possibility and impossibility results in Tables \ref{tab:Proportionality-bounds-for-square-cakes} and \ref{tab:Relative-proportionality-bounds-}.
+The most interesting gap, in our opinion, is related to an unbounded plane.
+Our impossibility result assumes that the squares are parallel to each other; if the squares are allowed to rotate arbitrarily, then we do not have an impossibility result, and we do not know whether a proportional division is possible.

 Based on our current results, and some other results which we had to omit in order to keep the paper length at a reasonable level, we make the following conjecture: \begin{conjecture*} When a cake $C$ is divided to $n$ agents each of whom must receive a fat rectangle, the attainable proportionality is:

 Where $Geom(C)$ is a (positive or negative) constant that depends only on the geometric shape of the cake. \end{conjecture*} In other words: the move from a one-dimensional division to a two-dimensional division asymptotically decreases the fraction that can be guaranteed to every agent by a factor of 2.